The Battle for Broxhead Common

 “In 2017 I made application under sec.19 Commons Act 2006 to correct the Register of Common Land because of ‘mistakes’ made by the Commons Registration Authority, which in this case was Hampshire County Council.
 (HCC).
 I knew that because of the ‘interest’ they have in Broxhead Common the matter could not be decided by them but would have to go to the Planning Inspectorate.”

-The Case for Hampshire County Council – PART 139
+The Case for Hampshire County Council – PART 140

-Next time: To be continued.
+Next time: my notes continued.

 Creating multi-user public rights of way